MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcpropertygridctrl-class.md

 ```

 ### Parameters
- [in] *bShowDragContext*
+*bShowDragContext*<br/>
- TRUE to redraw the name and value columns during a resize operation; FALSE to redraw the columns after the drag operation is completed.
+[in] TRUE to redraw the name and value columns during a resize operation; FALSE to redraw the columns after the drag operation is completed.
 The default value is TRUE.

 ### Remarks
  The user can resize the name and value columns of a property grid control by dragging the split bar that is between the columns.
 If the drag context is displayed, the name and value columns are resized as long as the user drags the split bar.
 Otherwise, the split bar moves but the columns are not redrawn until the drag operation is completed.